 The 50/30/20 budget rule works really well to visualize dozens of spending items into only three basic categories.
 It will help you evaluate your current spending choices, while also giving you the flexibility you desire to prioritize the things that mean the most to you.

 It is an intuitive and simple plan to help you reach your financial goals.

-This handy budget tracker comes as a printable PDF file within minutes of making your purchase.
+This handy budget tracker comes as a printable PDF file downloadable immediately.
 No waiting for something to arrive in the mail, and losing your motivation.
 It’s got all the main needs and wants and savings categories filled in for you, plus a few blanks to write in your own!
 Print off a new copy every month, and see how your budget is changing as you start to accomplish your financial goals!
-This is a bargain at under $3.
-If a visual reminder like this will help you reach your goals, that’s money well spent.

 Let’s face it, most of us aren’t taking big vacations every month.
 This lumpy sort of spending can really throw off your monthly budget if you don’t plan for it.